ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 **Default implementation:**
-Pandas code that simply concatenates the datasets, matching columns by name, appending information about the dataset each record came from, and appending the dataset name to the beginning of the record ID.
+Pandas code that simply concatenates the datasets, matching columns by name, and appending information about the dataset each record came from.
 In code:

 .. code::